MrYsLab/s3-extend/docs/usage.md

 *  **s3p** - for the Picoboard
    * **s3r** - for the Raspberry Pi

-   For the Arduino, ESP-8266, and Raspberry Pi, you should see two additional terminal windows appear on your computer's screen for each micro-controller you are using.

-   For the Picoboard, no additional windows are opened.

    Note: You may run a single micro-controller or all simultaneously, but only one instance of a micro-controller at a time.
 For example, you may run a Raspberry Pi and an Arduino, and use one to control the